GHvW/elm-stream/README.md

 # elm-stream

-Streams inspired by SICP and Okasaki
+Streams inspired by SICP and Chris Okasaki